Our spokespeople are available for press and broadcast interviews and can provide commentary on our democracy and the current political agenda.

 Katie has delivered lectures, seminars and courses on campaigns and public affairs across the UK for a range of charities, public bodies and lawyers.

-Darren Hughes, Director of Campaigns and Research
+Director of Campaigns and Research

-Darren was a Labour MP in New Zealand over three Parliaments, serving as a Minister in the Helen Clark Government and later in the NZ equivalent of the UK Shadow Cabinet.
+Darren was a Labour MP in New Zealand over three Parliaments, serving as a Minister in the Helen Clark Government and later in the New Zealand equivalent of the UK Shadow Cabinet.
 In addition to portfolio roles he also held parliamentary positions as Shadow Leader of the House and Chief Whip.

 New Zealand has had six General Elections under proportional representation and Darren believes that this has given every vote value; and has made Parliament look more like the country.